rehypejs/rehype-picture/readme.md

 are wrapped in `<picture>` elements.
 The values at those keys are the `<source>` elements inserted in the picture.

+## Security

+Although this plugin should be safe to use, always be careful with user input.
+For example, it’s possible to hide JavaScript inside images (such as GIFs, WebPs, and SVGs).
+User provided images open you up to a [cross-site scripting (XSS)][xss] attack.

 ## Contribute

 See [`contributing.md`][contributing] in [`rehypejs/.github`][health] for ways